Ahmad Muaffaq Zaidan: Court case, initial refusal to dismiss

-Media Advisor to Ahmed al-Sharaa
+Presidential Adviser for the Media Affairs

-On August 22nd 2025 Zaidan who has himself been accused of being part of the Muslim Brotherhood, wrote a column in Al Jazeera calling for the dissolution of the Syrian branch of Islamist organization.
-This piece was pubnlished around the same time al-Sharaa publicly distanced himself from the Brotherhood and associated Islamist groups in addition to disavowing the popular uprisings of the Arab Spring.
+On 22 August 2025, Zaidan who has himself been accused of being part of the Muslim Brotherhood, wrote a column in Al Jazeera calling for the dissolution of the Syrian branch of Islamist organization.
+This piece was published around the same time al-Sharaa publicly distanced himself from the Brotherhood and associated Islamist groups in addition to disavowing the popular uprisings of the Arab Spring.

 In the article for Al Jazeera, Zaidan remarks of the failure of the Syrian Muslim Brotherhood to achieve their goals with their current power structure and model, implying that it is outdated.
 And he suggests, to follow the example of more pragmatic, like-minded Brotherhood offshoots, such as those associated with Hassan al-Turabi, Rached Ghannouchi, and Recep Tayyip Erdoğan.
 In the piece for Al Jazeera Zaidan argues for dissolving the former power structure and embracing the current political movement led by Ahmad Al-Sharaa with the goal of reconstructing Syria.